 Cody is a 29 year-old appaloosa who came to HSET in 2017.
 He is our resident ladies man who loves to talk and show off his handsome mustache.
 Cody loves to be in the indoor with his riders and takes care of young riders and adults.
 His easy gate and happy personality make him a fantastic therapy horse.

 Our 6-year-old chestnut thoroughbred used to be a race horse, but not much riles up our Tigger Too!
 This chill guy takes care of some of our adult riders but also loves to carry smaller children on his back for trail rides.
-Tigger enjoys being told how silly and handsome he is and hanging with Tempest, his very best friend!
+Tigger enjoys being told how silly and handsome he is and helping his buddy Marshall greet visitors to the barn.